Updated on Mar 22, 2023

 One of my favorite features of this USB microphone is the mix control.
 This allows you to blend your microphone audio with pre-recorded samples, which is why it's essential for voice-over work.
 There is also a headphone jack for zero-latency monitoring.
 All of these features make it easy to see why it's considered the best microphone for vocals.

-If you’re looking for something similar at over half the cost, you should absolutely check out their other model, the AT2005USB.
+Suppose you're looking for something similar at over half the cost.
+In that case, you should check out their other model, the AT2005USB.
 The more affordable sibling mic still provides that amazing quality for voice over work with the plug-and-play convenience but focuses more on brightened mid-ranges as a dynamic mic.
 You can find our review on it at AT2005USB Review.
-Either way, you’ll be in great hands.
+Either way, you'll be in great hands.

 Or checkout our review: Audio-Technica AT2020USB+ Review.

 The last essential best microphone for vocals on computer devices is the Samson Go, a small travel-friendly device that clips right on to your laptop screen.
-As you can tell from the picture below, this microphone is really small, making it very portable.
-I first purchased mine a few years back when I was recording audio out in the woods at night.
+As you can tell from the picture below, this microphone is tiny, making it very portable.
+I first purchased mine a few years back when recording audio out in the woods at night.

-To this day I’m amazed by the level of detail this microphone offers in such a small package.
-This is not your average “on-the-go” recorder as you might suspect, and I would never recommend it for “taking notes”.
-No, instead this microphone is so powerful you could sing into it and throw it into your favorite DAW if you wanted.
-Though there may be some better options for singing.
+To this day, I'm amazed by the level of detail this microphone offers in such a small package.
+As you might suspect, this is not your average "on-the-go" recorder, and I would never recommend it for "taking notes."
+No, this microphone is so powerful you could sing into it and throw it into your favorite DAW if you wanted.
+However, there may be some better options for singing.